BuckLens — Pattern Recognition

 Which camera earns its keep — and when.

 As the season progresses, deer change their patterns.
 The camera that's hot in early season may go cold once the rut kicks in.
-BuckLens builds a camera-by-season-phase matrix so you can see where to focus your time as conditions change — and pull cameras that aren't producing before you burn the stand.
+BuckLens builds a camera-by-season-phase matrix so you know where to focus as conditions change.

 • Cameras × season phases matrix with color-coded intensity